giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>ImageTag allows to specify a tag for the image.
-In case this value is set, kubeadm does not change automatically the version of the above components during upgrades.</p>
+<p>ReplaceFS is a special directive, used for Microsoft Azure that instructs cloud-init to replace a file system of <FS_TYPE>.
+NOTE: unless you define a label, this requires the use of the &lsquo;any&rsquo; partition directive.</p>

 </div>